 As a Jewish believer, the Sabbath is a very important part of my life.
-Keeping the Sabbath holy and setting a day set apart from the other days, is a vital part of faith in God, whether you are a Jew, a Messianic Jew or a Christian.
-In this article, I share about the Sabbath day of rest and 11 ways to keep the Sabbath holy in your home!
+Keeping the Sabbath holy and setting a day set apart from the other days, is a vital part of faith in God, whether you are a Jew, or a believer in Jesus.
+In this article, I answer “What does it mean to keep the Sabbath day holy?” and share 11 ways to remember the Sabbath!

 How to Keep the Sabbath Holy